ethaniccc/Mockingbird/README.md

 # Mockingbird

+Mockingbird is an AntiCheat made for PocketMine servers to prevent the use of unfair advantage on other players.

 **Warning:** In the state Mockingbird is currently in, this may false-positive, especially on production servers with some lag.
 This may also false-positive on players who are laggy (e.g: high ping).

 ### Test Server
-The Mockingbird test server hosted on a free host, here are the details if you want to join:
+Mockingbird has a test server - here are the details if you want to join:

 ```
-IP: 144.217.73.214
+IP: mockingbird.mcpro.io
 Port: 40647
 ```